tdmeye19/DataViz_Final_Project/updates.md

 ## March 30 Beginning of Class

 The majority of time outside of class was getting the updateSelectizeInput function to work, I got it to work partly, I just need to get help on only having newclub2 be the variable to choose from.
 I also added Points per game (PPG), and started on possibly adding smoothers for each conference with a variable, that they could choose, plotted against Points.

+## March 30 End of Class

+This class was spent fixing the updateSelectizeInput function.
+I also fixed the label ability on the plots to outline the point, and create the label beside it, not being the whole point.
+I am trying to possibly add value_df to the app, and I scraped attendance_df.
+I could add a tab for team value compared to points scored, and also attendance at their home stadium.